-Fractured Fables: illustrated by family and friends with an afterword by William Paul Martin, edited by Geri Rhodes with editorial assistance by Dolores Martin and Alice Beth Rhodes, and graphic design by Ella Brown: After Ella completed the front and back covers and interior layout–dropping the illustrations into the text–Judith Van Gieson’s Abq Press http://judithvangieson.com/abqpress.htm agreed to publish Fractured Fables, and despite uncertainties regarding coronavirus, the book should be available soon.
+Fractured Fables: illustrated by family and friends with an afterword by William Paul Martin, edited by Geri Rhodes with editorial assistance by Dolores Martin and Alice Beth Rhodes, and graphic design by Ella Brown: After Ella completed the front and back covers and interior layout–dropping the illustrations into the text–in March 2020 Judith Van Gieson’s ABQ Press http://judithvangieson.com/abqpress.htm agreed to publish Fractured Fables, but the pandemic and the publisher’s unexpected death in January 2021 have delayed publication.
+Look for updates soon.

 El caballo en la cocina in paper and ebook is available on Amazon and the paper version on this site.
 (See details below.)
 A new version of El caballo is available for $12, and the earlier one is half price because we found some errors that needed correcting.
 I don’t anticipate offering readings of El caballo because my Spanish isn’t good enough, and the translators are pretty shy, but Andrea Padilla has taken copies to Highlands University and hopes some of her students who are now teachers there will consider the book for their classes.
-I’ve also let people on the Chicano/Chicana Studies Facebook group know the book is available in English as The Horse in the Kitchen and Spanish.
+I’ve also let people on the Chicano/Chicana Studies Facebook group know the book is available in English as The Horse in the Kitchen and in Spanish.

 It’s tricky getting this new book into closed public libraries and bookstores in the time of coronavirus.
 The copies I had Amazon send to the temporarily-closed Los Lunas Public Library and Belen Public Library were returned as undeliverable.
 But Organic Books in Albuquerque has a copy that you can order online at their website https://organicbooks.net/.
 Email Max to order: organicbooksellers+Max@gmail.com.
 Alla in Santa Fe has a copy too.
 You can find Alla on Facebook: https://www.facebook.com/pages/Alla/111768695526247